impostorsguides/impostorsguides.github.io/rbenv/part-2/2-e-content.md

 }
 ```

-Here we appear to be testing [this block of code](https://github.com/rbenv/rbenv/blob/c4395e58201966d9f90c12bd6b7342e389e7a4cb/libexec/rbenv#L61).
+Here we appear to be testing [this block of code](https://github.com/rbenv/rbenv/blob/c4395e58201966d9f90c12bd6b7342e389e7a4cb/libexec/rbenv#L61){:target="_blank" rel="noopener"}.
 We assert that, if no prior value has been set for `RBENV_DIR`, we set it equal to the value of the shell's `PWD` environment variable (which is also the same as the output of the `pwd` shell command, which is what "$(pwd)" resolves to here).

 Note that we won't be able to run `rbenv echo` in our shell unless we manually update our `PATH` environment variable to include RBENV's `test/libexec/` directory.
 The `test_helper` file does this for us when we run our test, but if we're not running a test then we have to do this ourselves.

+<div style="margin: 2em; border-bottom: 1px solid grey"></div>

 Next test: